 Vegan Sources of Vitamin D3

 We can now proudly report that since VRG’s inquiry, you can now find vegan Vitamin D3 supplements that are genuinely vegan!
 Vitashine has clarified prior research demonstrating that D3 can be derived from lichen.
-They offer a candid explanation of their supplements here.
 Also, as mentioned above, Source of Life Garden™ Vitamin D3 is vegan, though it is important not to confuse this product with the non-vegan product from Garden of Life.

 Obviously there’s a lot of partial information or simple misinformation that can obstruct our responsible judgment.
 But we can gladly conclude that you can get all the Vitamin D you need on a vegan diet.